 - Washington Park & Zoo Railway 2 ft 6 in (762 mm)

 board at either terminus.
-Usually diesel hauled, although a steam
+Usually diesel hauled, supplemented by a

 Photo Image © 1998 Brian Fritz